SaucyPenguin/ML-AD/README.md

 # ML-AD
-These are the files containing the functions used throughout the project.
+This repository is for the study "Using Machine Learning to Identify Specific Genes Related to the Onset and Progression of Alzheimer’s Disease", conducted in the Biotechnology Research Lab at TJHSST.
+These are the files containing the files used throughout the project.
 There are a couple of things that are important to note:

 1) The workflow is as follows: adni_file_extract.py --> dbsnp_extract.py --> neural_net.py --> clustering.py --> mapping.py.